Staff_Faculty

 Possessing a three decade career spanning service to US Presidents, Governors, state and federal congresspeople, advocating for rights of those affected by diabetes across the globe, and authorship credits including enacted rights in 46 states plus Medicare, Medicaid, and private insurance provisions, Tom Boyer will lead our advocacy themed session on behalf of CWD and DPAC.
 Tom recently worked with the Obama and Bush Administrations, Members of Congress, and Governor Jay Inslee (WA) to create, pass and implement laws ensuring coverage for diabetes needs within Obamacare, Medicare Part D, Medicaid, and diabetes specific essential health benefit definitions.
 He and his spouse Melanie live in Sacramento, CA with sons George and Theodore.

-Tracey D. Brown is Executive Vice President, President of Walgreens retail and U.S. Chief Customer Officer, overseeing the transformation of Walgreens to a healthcare company, to create more joyful lives through better health.
-She is responsible for the Walgreens consumer experience across all consumer touchpoints.
-Prior to Walgreens, Brown served as Chief Executive Officer for the American Diabetes Association (ADA), where she led the organizational transformation including fundraising, advocacy, science and research while fighting for people living with diabetes.
+Tracey D. Brown, MBA, BChE, is executive vice president, president of Walgreens retail and U.S. chief customer officer, responsible for the company’s $30 billion retail business and consumer experience across all retail, pharmacy and health consumer touchpoints who leads strategies to advance Walgreens across a complex and dynamic competitive landscape.
+Prior to Walgreens, Brown served as chief executive officer for the American Diabetes Association (ADA), where she led the organizational transformation including fundraising, advocacy, science and research while fighting for people living with diabetes.
 Brown graduated from University of Delaware with her B.S. in chemical engineering and received her MBA from Columbia Business School in New York.

 Osagie Ebekozien, MD, MPH, CPHQ, is the Chief Medical Officer at the T1D Exchange.
 In this role, he directs the diabetes learning health network of 55 U.S endocrinology centers.
 He also serves as an Adjunct Professor of Population Health at the University of Mississippi Medical Center where he teaches graduate level population health and quality improvement courses.
 Dr. Ebekozien's research is focused on diabetes health equity, quality improvement, and population health science to improve real world outcomes.
 He has received numerous awards for his work, including the 2021 ISPAD International Innovation Award for pediatric diabetes care and the 2022 Leonard Award for Diabetes Research.
 He is a frequent keynote speaker at major conferences.